paulirish/automated-chrome-profiling/readme.md

-Let's say you want to evaluate the performance of some JavaScript and want to automate it as much as possible.
-Let's do that!
+Let's say you want to evaluate the performance of some clientside JavaScript and want to automate it.
+Let's kick off our measurement in Node.js and collect the performance metrics from Chrome.
+Oh yeah.

-We want to use the [Chrome debugging protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) and go directly to [how Chrome's JS sampling profiler interacts with V8](https://code.google.com/p/chromium/codesearch#chromium/src/third_party/WebKit/Source/devtools/protocol.json&q=protocol.json%20%22domain%22:%20%22Profiler%22&sq=package:chromium&type=cs).
+We can use the [Chrome debugging protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) and go directly to [how Chrome's JS sampling profiler interacts with V8](https://code.google.com/p/chromium/codesearch#chromium/src/third_party/WebKit/Source/devtools/protocol.json&q=protocol.json%20%22domain%22:%20%22Profiler%22&sq=package:chromium&type=cs).

-But we'll use [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) as a nice client in front of it:
+So much power here, so we'll use [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) as a nice client in front of the protocol:

     npm install chrome-remote-interface